hashintel/hash/.github/CONTRIBUTING.md

 We also have a developer website at [hash.dev], containing developer tutorials, guides and other resources.

-_In the future, we also intend to launch a design website at [hash.design], containing our Storybook, brand and style guildelines.
-This remains incomplete and currently provides only limited value._

 ## About this repo

 This repository is HASH's public monorepo.
 It contains [many different](README.md) projects, the vast majority of which are open-source, in line with [our commitment as a company].
 While each project has its own [license](LICENSE.md), our contribution policies are consistent across this whole repository.